 Leyla Karatay holds a BA from Ataturk University in Turkey and an MA in Applied Linguistics from Iowa State University.
-She has experience as an instructor at Duzce University in Turkey, and has taught different English courses at ISU such as listening and speaking, English 101, and Academic English.
+She has experience as an instructor at Duzce University in Turkey, and has taught different English courses such as listening and speaking, English 101, and Academic English.
 She is interested in computer-assisted language testing, specifically assessment of integrated listening & speaking skills.
 She has presented at local conferences such as MwALT and TSLL.

 Haeun Kim, also known as Hannah Kim, is a PhD student in the Applied Linguistics and Technology program at Iowa State University.
 She holds a BA and a EdM in English Language Education from Kyungpook National University.
 Before joining the program, she taught English to middle and high school students in South Korea for six years.
 She worked as a teaching assistant for the ISUComm Foundation courses for two years.
 Currently, she is working for the Online Learning Team (OLT) and the Writing and Media Center (WMC).
 Her research interests include language assessment, language processing, corpus linguistics, and bilingualism.

 Sebnem Kurt is a Ph.D. student in Applied Linguistics and Technology Program (ALT) at Iowa State University.
 She holds an MA in TEFL from Bilkent University in Turkey.
 She is a former Fulbright scholar and a TESOL certificate holder from Idaho State University.
 Her research interests include computer-assisted language learning, automated speaking evaluation, and Natural Language Processing.